Skip to main content

 In general

-Note: Transfers between spouses that occur as a consequence of this special reduction regime are not subject, by express legal provision, to the Inheritance and Gift Tax, up to the limit of 1,000 euros per year.
+Note: Transfers between spouses that occur as a result of this special reduction regime are not subject, by express legal provision, to the Inheritance and Gift Tax, up to the limit of 1,000 euros per year.

 Example: Contributions to social security systems in which the taxpayer's spouse is a participant, mutual member or owner